Help prevent the spread of Covid-19. Click for Details. Midland-Odessa Hospice Care

 Midland College is grateful to partner with Midland Shared Spaces, a service provided by the Warren Foundation.
 Midland Shared Spaces will allow students to match interests with volunteer opportunities.
 In addition, all completed hours will be tracked through the system.

-Legacy volunteer hours must be completed through the Midland Share Spaces website (MSS Connections).
-Students will create an account and sign up for volunteer opportunities posted on the site.
+opportunities posted on the site.
 In addition, a transcript/resume from your account must be submitted.
 Hours worked outside of the listed needs (even at an approved agency) will not be accepted.

 Our Partners

-Copyright © 2022 Hospice of Midland - All Rights Reserved.
+Copyright © 2025 Hospice of Midland - All Rights Reserved.

-• Contact
+• Contact Us

 • Blog